remotefs-rs/remotefs-rs-ftp/README.md

 ## Support the developer ☕

-If you like remotefs-aws-s3 and you're grateful for the work I've done, please consider a little donation 🥳
+If you like remotefs-ftp and you're grateful for the work I've done, please consider a little donation 🥳

 You can make a donation with one of these platforms: